 Dental implants have numerous benefits over traditional restorations such as bridges or dentures.
 Unlike a bridge or denture, an implant provides a fixed solution to having removable dental appliances.
 The procedure consists of a titanium screw being placed directly into the jawbone to replace a missing or destroyed tooth root.
 The implant is allowed a specific amount of time to fuse with the bone and then Dr. Powell is able to place the natural-looking restoration.
 Dental implants are commonly used to replace a single tooth, multiple teeth, and even a full arch.
 On this page we provide in depth information on dental implants in hopes that the information will allow you to make a more informed decision about whether the procedure is right for you.

-Our Cary dental implant specialist uses implants that are very strong, durable, and last many years; but, on occasion they will have to be re-tightened or replaced due to normal wear.
+Dr. Powell uses implants that are very strong, durable, and last many years; but, on occasion they will have to be re-tightened or replaced due to normal wear.

 Reasons for Dental Implants:

 - Replace one or multiple missing teeth without affecting adjacent teeth.

 - Resolve joint pain or bite problems caused by teeth shifting into empty space where missing tooth is.

 - Restore a patient’s confidence in their smile.

 - Restore or enhance facial tissues and appearance.

 - Support a bridge or denture with more permanence, making them more secure and comfortable.